 Place a small bowl of water with some detergent in it close by and drop the fleas into the bowl.
 This will drown the fleas.
 Placing a small amount of petroleum jelly onto the teeth of the comb will help the fleas stick to it.
 These can be useful when removing fleas on newborn kittens as flea products are not safe to use on very young kittens.

 Program® and Sentinel® are given to cats via an oral suspension once a month.
 The product is added to the cat’s food and is absorbed into the bloodstream.

 When a flea bites a cat treated with Program it ingests the active ingredient (lufenuron), which is passed to her eggs and prevents them from hatching.

 As this product only prevents eggs from hatching, an appropriate adulticide will also be needed to kill adult fleas.
 Seek advice from your veterinarian before using more than one product on your cat.

 Topical adulticide.
-There are several effective products on the market which are administered via liquid form to the cat’s shoulders.
+There are several effective products on the market which are administered via liquid to the cat’s shoulders once a month.
 These are available through your veterinarian or online pet product store.
-These products are very effective for killing adult fleas on your cat.
 The active ingredient varies from product to product.
-Application is generally once a month.

 When applying a flea product to a cat it is important to follow the instructions on the packet.
-Cats are extremely sensitive to chemicals and if you are using one than one product your cat may be exposed to too many toxins, resulting in sickness or death.
+Cats are extremely sensitive to chemicals and if you are using more than one product your cat may be exposed to too many toxins, which can be life-threatening.

-Some of the most effective and popular topical flea control products used on cats (and dogs) include Advantage, Revolution, and Frontline.
+Popular topical flea control products include Advantage, Revolution, and Frontline.

 Revolution also kills worms (except tapeworm), so makes life a bit easier for pet owners, Advantage cat flea control also kills flea larvae in the pet’s environment too and Frontline kills adult fleas.